nulinspiratie/SilQ/documentation/docs/Concepts in SilQ.rst

 ..
 TODO add link to list of AcquisitionParameters

 .. note::
-   The raw traces can also be saved during a measurement `Loop`, see `in-depth guides/Saving traces`.
+   The raw traces can also be saved during a measurement :class:`~qcodes.loops.Loop`, see `in-depth guides/Saving traces`.